-"By providing broadband cable to every house in Homalco, we are delivering a reliable, high-speed connection to a community that in the past was reliant on slow dial-up Internet – despite being so close to a major urban center,” said Jamie Sterritt, the Pathways project’s Community Relations Officer.
+"By providing a broadband cable to every house in Homalco, we are delivering a reliable, high-speed connection to a community that in the past was reliant on slow dial-up internet – despite being so close to a major urban center,” said Jamie Sterritt, the Pathways project’s Community Relations Officer.

 "Through our partnership with Conuma Cable, we have been able to link this entire community with existing underground cables, eliminating the need for overhead lines and dozens of utility poles,” he added.

-There are also benefits for Homalco’s new health centre, which opened this past summer.
+There are also benefits for Homalco’s new health centre, which opened in the summer of 2011.
 The 11-room facility offers programs such as Community Health Nursing, Aboriginal Diabetes Initiative, Home and Community Care, as well as services to children, youth and adults.